Learn the basics of cron

 summary

-If the load suddenly increases at a certain time, such as 00:00, and
+If the load suddenly increases at a specific time, like XX:00, and

-check with the ps command and find that the cron process is running
+you check with the ps command and see that a cron process is running,

-, checking the cron settings may provide a clue to the solution.
+looking at the cron settings might give you a clue to solving the problem.